Rich and inviting, wood floors make a distinctive statement.

 Features & Benefits of Hardwood Flooring

-Beautiful and long-lasting, hardwood flooring makes an elegant choice for nearly any room in your home.
+Beautiful and long-lasting, real hardwood floors are an elegant and highly recommended flooring choice for nearly any room in your Omaha, Lincoln, or Sioux Falls home.

-When choosing a type of hardwood flooring, the color, character, and construction type are the important factors to consider.
+When choosing a type of hardwood flooring for your home, the color, character, and construction type are important factors to consider.
+Wood floors are known for their beauty and durability, plus there are many hardwood flooring options to choose from!

 The color of hardwood flooring ranges from quite light to intensely dark—and everything in between.
 While, as a rule, lighter floors work well in contemporary settings and darker floors are elegantly at home in more traditional rooms, choosing is essentially a matter of preference.

 Naturally present in hardwood, grain variations help determine a wood’s “personality.”
 Dramatic grain suggests a rustic feeling.
 Historically, moderate grain variations are associated with the traditional.
 And hardwood with very little graining has a sleek, contemporary look.

-There are two basic choices—solid hardwood flooring or engineered hardwood.
-Solid planks are created from a single piece of wood and make a handsome wood floor that lasts for years.
-Engineered planks are made from several layers of wood (with a core of plywood or HDF) and are designed to withstand higher levels of humidity.
+There are two basic types of wood flooring – solid hardwood flooring and engineered hardwood.
+Solid hardwood planks are created from a single piece of wood and make a handsome wood floor that lasts for years.
+Engineered wood flooring planks are made from several layers of wood (with a core of plywood or HDF) and are designed to withstand higher levels of humidity.
 This means they can go in some rooms solid floors can’t.

 Note that there are many differences in finishes—gloss or luster level, scraping degree and technique, wire-brushing, etc. Ask our sales staff to show you samples!

-We understand the features, advantages and benefits that make it a solid flooring choice – one of America’s most popular.
-This is why our hardwood flooring Omaha, Lincoln, and Sioux Falls experts want you to know.
+We understand the features, advantages, and benefits that make wood floors a solid flooring choice – one of America’s most popular.
+This is why our hardwood flooring experts in Omaha, Lincoln, and Sioux Falls recommend wood floors to our customers.

-We want you to know all about hardwood; to understand and experience this versatile product so you can decide if it’s the smartest flooring choice for you.
+We want you to know all about wood floors; to understand and experience this versatile product so you can decide if it’s the smartest flooring choice for you.

 Hardwood certainly answers the need for beauty in your home.